hchenglab/CG-NET/README.md

 ```
 In `train.py`, you will also find a few adjustable parameters regarding the CG-NET architecture and training.

-After training, you will get three files in `logs/cgnet/version_x` directory.
+After training, you will get four types of files in `logs/cgnet/version_x`:

 - `checkpoints`: stores the checkpoints of the CG-NET model with the best validation loss.
 - `hparams.yaml`: stores the hyperparameters used for training.
 - `test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
+- `events.out.tfevents.xxxxxx`: stores the training and validation loss, as well as the learning rate, which can be visualized using [TensorBoard](https://www.tensorflow.org/tensorboard).

 #### Predict material properties with a pre-trained CGCNN model
 After training, you can use the pre-trained model to predict the properties of new materials.
 To do this, you will need to run `predict.py`.